Yasmani Grandal Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective eight K/9, which ranks 25th in the league.
+- The Tigers pitching staff is 25th in the league with a collective 8.1 strikeouts per nine innings.

-- The Tigers have the 19th-ranked team ERA across all MLB pitching staffs (4.41).
+- The Tigers' 4.36 team ERA ranks 19th across all league pitching staffs.

-- Tigers pitchers combine to surrender 63 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).
+- Tigers pitchers combine to give up 64 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

-- Faedo makes the start for the Tigers, his fourth of the season.
-He is 0-2 with a 4.60 ERA and 12 strikeouts in 15 2/3 innings pitched.
+- Wentz (1-4) gets the starting nod for the Tigers in his 10th start of the season.
+He's put together a 7.45 ERA in 38 2/3 innings pitched, with 31 strikeouts.

-- His most recent appearance was on Saturday against the Washington Nationals, when the righty threw five innings, surrendering three earned runs while giving up five hits.
+- In his last appearance on Sunday, the left-hander went two innings against the Washington Nationals, allowing six earned runs while surrendering 10 hits.

-- The 27-year-old has an ERA of 4.60, with 6.9 strikeouts per nine innings, in three games this season.
-Opponents are hitting .203 against him.
+- In nine games this season, the 25-year-old has amassed a 7.45 ERA and 7.2 strikeouts per nine innings, while allowing a batting average of .304 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.